-- b) Provide design details of the Pond(s):
+b) Provide design details of the Pond(s):

-- i.
+i.
 Construction/design basis

-- ii.
+ii.
 Dimensions

-- iii.
+iii.
 Inlet and outlet structures

-- iv.
+iv.
 Liner characteristics

-- v.
+v.
 Oil/water or solids separation devices

+[List the relevant section/ page numbers in the attachment

-Design Drawing No.
+Design Drawing No

 7. INDUSTRIAL WASTEWATER DISCHARGE LOCATION

 Will the industrial wastewater be discharged to the IWTP?

 [] Yes, via sewer [] Yes, via tanker [] No

+If via sewer, provide pump station number and RC and UTM coordinates

+If no or via tanker, provide justification

+[List the relevant section/ page numbers in the attachment

+8. l SAMPLING

+a) Provide location of sampling points, flow meter, flow totalizer, auto-sampling system and any continuous monitoring analyzers

+Drawing No

+b) Provide the construction plan for of the cabin to be built outside facility boundary for

+housing the auto-sampling system Drawing No

+c) Provide details of any continuous monitoring analyzers used for effluent monitoring

+ı List the relevant section/ page numbers in the attachment

-If via sewer, provide pump station number and RC and UTM coordinates a) Provide location of sampling points, flow meter, flow totalizer, auto-sampling system and any continuous monitoring analyzers b) Provide the construction plan for of the cabin to be built outside facility boundary for housing the auto-sampling system c) Provide details of any continuous monitoring analyzers used for effluent monitoring d) Identify a list of parameters to be regularly monitored and reported to the Royal Commission in the monthly self-monitoring reports
+d) Identify a list of parameters to be regularly monitored and reported to the Royal Commission in the monthly self-monitoring reports